RobinStamer/Exalted-Characters/fallout/rules.markdown

 #Artifacts

  * Beam-weapons are Art + 1 (not Art + 2), they are incompatable with MM-types.
 Halve PDV from non-magical sources (Artifact weapons, Charm-augmented PDVs and E4+ defenders), automatically destroy non-magical weapons (E4+ MAist's count as magical weapons, Extras using their fists can have thier fists cut off) used to parry (step 10), MAists using PDV take an additional 2LL (step 7), subtract the damage bonus of the weapon on all mundane armor used to block the attack (step 10) armor that provides 0 soak is rendered unusable.
 Weapon is inert until 5m are spent to activate it.
+ * High-tech is an alternative magical material removing the attunement cost entirely and providing no other benefit.
+No complex (IE stuff from the Codex or Wonders) may be made of this material without explicit permission.
+Mortals may use such equipment without any modification.